pillilz/jekyll_deployment_via_github_webhook/README.md

-% Automatic Jekyll Website Depolyment via GitHub Webhook
+# Automatic Jekyll Website Depolyment via GitHub Webhook
-% Jörg Schneider
-% 2020-07-27

 ## Introduction

 The scenario of this deployment automation is a server hosting a Jekyll based